Canon 1D vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the A7S II have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the 1D and A7S II can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D: